-Currently, Illinois does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
+Currently, New Jersey does not have a legal definition of Naturopathic Medicine and thus does not have a licensing law to define the scope of practice for ND’s.
 I hold my license to practice medicine in the state of Washington.
-The Illinois Association of Naturopathic Physicians is the professional association for all license-eligible NDs in Illinois.
+The New Jersey Association of Naturopathic Physicians is the professional association for all license-eligible NDs in New Jersey.

 Frequently Asked Questions about Naturopathic Doctors